 The Bottom Line

 If you’re averaging 3.5-4.5 mph on an inflatable racing SUP, you’re paddling well.
 Full stop.
-The inflatable platform costs you 5-6% versus rigid, PSI above your board’s rating isn’t worth chasing, and the biggest speed gains come from consistency, nutrition, and honest pacing rather than equipment upgrades.
-My Apple Watch has taught me more about my paddling than any gear review.
-Specifically, it taught me that 3.7 mph after bonking and 4.2 mph when properly fueled are the same paddler on the same board with the same heart rate.
-The variable was preparation, not the equipment under my feet.
+The inflatable platform costs you 5-6% versus rigid, pressure above your board’s rating buys stiffness you cannot safely use, and the biggest speed gains come from consistency, nutrition, and honest pacing rather than equipment upgrades.

-Track your sessions, control your conditions, eat before you’re hungry.
-The speed will come.
+Track your sessions, clean them before you judge them, control your conditions, and eat before you’re hungry.
+The speed will come, and it will arrive quietly, disguised as an easier heart rate.

 Sources

-4. Hull Speed.
+- Hull Speed.
 Wikipedia.
-Standard displacement hull formula: 1.34 x sqrt(LWL in feet).
+Standard displacement hull formula: 1.34 x sqrt(LWL in feet), and the limits of the concept in modern naval architecture.

-5. AquaSportsPlanet.
+- AquaSportsPlanet.
 “Paddleboard Speeds: Improving Your Performance.” aquasportsplanet.com.
+Background reading; not a source for the tier figures above.

-10. Seabreeze.com.au.
+- Seabreeze.com.au.
 “What Average Speed Do You Do?”
-Community forum survey. seabreeze.com.au.
+Community forum thread. seabreeze.com.au.
+Paddler anecdotes worth reading; not a source for the tier figures above.

 Frequently Asked Questions